atheodosiou/async-forEach/README.md

-#asyncForEach
+# asyncForEach
-An asynchronous implementation of forEach.
+An asynchronous implementation of forEach using async/await.